-Quick Answers: Registration of a Branch of a Foreign Company in Kenya
+Quick Answers: Register a Branch of a Foreign Company in Kenya

 How much does it cost?